Early effect: Explanation

 In Figure 1, the neutral (i.e. active) base is green, and the depleted base regions are hashed light green.
 The neutral emitter and collector regions are dark blue and the depleted regions hashed light blue.
 Under increased collector–base reverse bias, the lower panel of Figure 1 shows a widening of the depletion region in the base and the associated narrowing of the neutral base region.

-The collector depletion region also increases under reverse bias, more than does that of the base, because the collector is more heavily doped than the base.
+The collector depletion region also increases under reverse bias, more than does that of the base, because the collector is less heavily doped than the base.
 The principle governing these two widths is charge neutrality.
 The narrowing of the collector does not have a significant effect as the collector is much longer than the base.
 The emitter–base junction is unchanged because the emitter–base voltage is the same.

 Base-narrowing has two consequences that affect the current: